usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ### MY_NAME_IS <client name>

-This comment allow the client to specifiy its name.
-This is useful if the emulator want to identify what is connecting to itself.
+This command allows the client to specifiy its name.
+This is useful if the emulator wants to identify what is connecting to itself.
+This should always return a success and should probably lead to a display on the emulator (if possible)

 ### EMULATOR_INFO